brinybeach/TinyWebServer/README.md

 then invokes the handler on the HttpRequest which returns a HttpResponse object to which rules are applied before it is written to the OutputStream.

-The JavaDoc for the TinyWebServer can be found at <a href="/docs/index.html">&lt;project dir&gt;/www/docs/index.html.</a>
+The JavaDoc for the TinyWebServer can be found at <project dir>/docs/index.html.

 ### How do I get set up? ###

 * Clone this repo
-* cd "project dir"
+* cd <project dir>
 * mvn clean
 * mvn compile
 * mvn test (optional)